Dengue virus infection: Prevention and treatment

-Dengue is a febrile illness caused by a flavivirus transmitted by the bite of an Aedes aegypti mosquito.
-There are four dengue virus types (DENV-1, DENV-2, DENV-3, and DENV-4), all of which are capable of inducing severe disease (dengue hemorrhagic fever [DHF]/dengue shock syndrome [DSS]).
+Dengue is a febrile illness caused by a flavivirus transmitted by Aedes aegypti or Aedes albopictus mosquitoes during a blood meal.
+There are four dengue virus (DENV) types (DENV-1, DENV-2, DENV-3, and DENV-4), all of which are capable of inducing severe disease (dengue hemorrhagic fever [DHF]/dengue shock syndrome [DSS]).
 Dengue is endemic in more than 100 countries in tropical and subtropical regions and causes an estimated 390 million infections annually worldwide, of which 96 million are clinically apparent .

-The likelihood for development of severe dengue is highest among individuals who develop a second dengue infection caused by a different virus type from the first infection (known as secondary or heterotypic infection) .
+The likelihood for development of severe dengue is highest among individuals who are infected a second time by a different DENV type from the first infection (known as secondary or heterotypic infection) .
 Thus, severe disease occurs primarily among individuals in areas where multiple serotypes circulate simultaneously.
-Infection with dengue virus provides long-term protection against the particular serotype that caused the disease, supporting the feasibility of developing an effective vaccine.
-However, infection provides only short-lived immunity to the other three dengue virus serotypes.
+Infection with DENV provides long-term protection against disease caused by reinfection with that particular type, supporting the feasibility of developing an effective vaccine.
+However, infection provides only short-lived cross-protection to the other three DENV types.

-Measures to prevent dengue infection and supportive treatment for dengue virus infection will be reviewed here.
+Measures to prevent DENV infection and supportive treatment following infection and the development of disease will be reviewed here.
 The epidemiology, clinical manifestations, and diagnosis of infection are discussed separately.
 (See "Dengue virus infection: Epidemiology" and "Dengue virus infection: Clinical manifestations and diagnosis".)

-Dengue virus transmission occurs when susceptible hosts, dengue viruses, and mosquitoes capable of transmission are co-located in space and time.
+Dengue virus (DENV) transmission occurs when susceptible hosts, DENVs, and mosquitoes capable of transmission are co-located in space and time.
 Infection risk exists for anyone living in or traveling in a dengue-endemic region, especially in tropical Asia, Central and South America, and the Caribbean.
-In most of these regions, dengue virus transmission occurs year-round.
+In most of these regions, DENV transmission occurs year-round.
 However, the greatest risk of infection tends to be seasonal or during a recognized outbreak.

 - Bhatt S, Gething PW, Brady OJ, et al. The global distribution and burden of dengue.
 Nature 2013; 496:504.